AptoPayments/apto-sdk-android/README.md

-# Ledge Line
+# Ledge Link
-Ledge Line Android SDK.
+Ledge Link Android SDK.

 For more information, see the [website](https://www.ledge.me/).